-The Ministry for Primary Industries (MPI) has overall responsibility for food safety in New Zealand.
+MPI has overall responsibility for food safety in New Zealand.
 Its primary responsibilities are to protect public health and to facilitate access to markets for food and food-related exports.
-Market access is a significant responsibility as New Zealand exports around 80 percent of the food is produces, accounting for over half of the country's export earnings.
+Market access is a significant responsibility as New Zealand exports around 80 percent of the food it produces, accounting for over half of the country's export earnings.